tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/tdmq_rocketmq_namespace.html.markdown

 * `cluster_id` - (Required, String) Cluster ID.
 * `namespace_name` - (Required, String) Namespace name, which can contain 3-64 letters, digits, hyphens, and underscores.
 * `remark` - (Optional, String) Remarks (up to 128 characters).
 * `retention_time` - (Optional, Int, **Deprecated**) It has been deprecated from version 1.81.20.
-Due to the adjustment of TDMQ products, the creation or modification of this parameter will be ignored.
+Due to the adjustment of RocketMQ, the creation or modification of this parameter will be ignored.
 Retention time of persisted messages in milliseconds.
 * `ttl` - (Optional, Int, **Deprecated**) It has been deprecated from version 1.81.20.
-Due to the adjustment of TDMQ products, the creation or modification of this parameter will be ignored.
+Due to the adjustment of RocketMQ, the creation or modification of this parameter will be ignored.
 Retention time of unconsumed messages in milliseconds.
 Value range: 60 seconds-15 days.

 ## Attributes Reference